 - (a) Any information made available to you by your supervisory authority pursuant to reg.
-17(9) and 47 in relation to ML/TF risk; - (b) Risk factors specific to your practice including factors relating to: - (i) your customer; - (ii) the country or geographic area in which you are practising; - (iii) the service that you are providing; - (iv) the relevant transaction; and - (v) the delivery channels through which your service is being provided (Regulation 18(2) & (3)). - (c) In deciding what steps are appropriate under Regulation 18(1) the size and nature of your practice within the scope of the Regulations (reg.18(3)). - (d) For barristers in England and Wales, the current BSB AML/CTF Risk Assessment, in relation to which see [27] above.
+17(9) and 47 in relation to ML/TF risk; - (b) Risk factors specific to your practice including factors relating to: - (i) your customer; - (ii) the country or geographic area in which you are practising; - (iii) the service that you are providing; - (iv) the relevant transaction; and - (v) the delivery channels through which your service is being provided (Regulation 18(2) & (3)). - (c) For barristers in England and Wales, the current BSB AML/CTF Risk Assessment, in relation to which see [27] above.